 - Signed a Memorandum of Understanding with Ampol and ENEOS to investigate feedstock and using existing refinery infrastructure to generate up to 500 million litres of SAF and renewable diesel a year at Ampol’s Lytton site

-- Supported the first Airbus helicopter trial with sustainable aviation fuel
+- Supported the first Airbus helicopter trial with SAF

 - Attracted Oceania Biofuels $500 million biorefinery to Gladstone to become Australia’s first renewable diesel and SAF facility